 You will breach the civil penalty provisions in the TASA if you sign a declaration or statement required or permitted under a taxation law about your clients that was not prepared by someone working under your supervision and control.

-For partnerships and companies, the declaration or statement must not be prepared by an individual who is not working under the supervision and control of a registered individual tax agent.
+For partnerships and companies, the declaration or statement must not be prepared by an individual who is not working under the supervision and control of a registered individual tax or BAS agent.

 The penalty imposed for contravening these provisions is: